GmEsoft/TRS80_M2_LSDOS631N/README.md

 The bug fixes for the interrupt handlers have been applied to `kidvr2.asm` (the keyboard interrupt handler) and to `clock2.asm` (the clock tick interrupt handler).

-To select the version level (H or L) and the keyboard language (US/FR/GE), I added a configuration file `BUILDVER/ASM` where the conditional assembly flags can be configured.
+To select the version level (A to N) and the keyboard language (US/FR/GE) (Model 4 only), I added a configuration file `BUILDVER/ASM` where the conditional assembly flags can be configured.

 ```
 @MOD2   EQU     -1              ; Set MOD2 true